SAP-archive/cloud-platform-iot-starterkit/cf/samples/python-samples/templates-iots-cf/template-bidirect-mqtt/README.md

 We provide examples that cover the full process of creating and using devices.
-These program also generate code for the repective usage scenarios.
+These program also generate code for the respective usage scenarios.

 Usage:
 * modify according to your IoTS CF instance and their credentials